lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 Feel free to share any observations or thoughts in the comment field!
 This might help us understand your decision even better.

 Finally, please indicate your level of confidende at the bottom of the page.
-1 means "Not confident at all" and 5 corresponds to "Absolutely sure".
+1 means :grey-background[Not confident at all] and 5 corresponds to :grey-background[Absolutely sure].

 > Please note that, since the data is taken from a wikiHow dataset, the text might sound ungrammatical or unnatural at times.
 Do not let this distract you from the task.
 When you feel like you cannot complete the task due to the ungrammaticality of the text, select "Yes" and write a note in the comment section.